Vivekanand-R/AI-Product-Framework/README.md

             D. Their user cloud discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.

 **6. Agile Methodology (Scrum, Kanban)** - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.
-Agile's 2.0 is good, AI works on it too for a long time natively but on a different perspective.
-AI and the emerging storytelling agile 2.0 Twin approach have yet to intersect, unblocking helps for better connect.
-An AI that is trustworthy, globally integrated, progressing rapidly and reliably.
-Agile 2.0 unblock 1.2B parameter AI beats.
-AI aware about itineraries but often get struct with final testings, checking for AI presence in coming instant cloud itineraries would help.
+Checking Latest itineraries where agile is missing, hoping to explore and meet the twin instantly.

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />